Frequently Asked Questions

 The Reversible Rainbow Chair comes assembled, while the Play Table is flat-packed and requires assembly.
 You can find assembly instructions for all products here.

-A Montessori table is a child-sized table and chairs, typically made of natural wood.
-Dr. Montessori was one of the first people to create child-sized furniture.
-She noticed children benefit from being able to arrange and use furniture independently.
+A Montessori table and chairs is a child-sized table and chair set, usually made of natural wood.
+All Montessori furniture is inspired by the work of Dr. Montessori, an educator and doctor.
+She was one of the first people to create child-sized furniture after she noticed how children benefit from being able to arrange and use furniture independently.

-To use a Montessori table and chair the Montessori way, show your child how to pull out and push in the chair.
+To follow the Montessori method, prioritize your child’s independence when using their toddler table and chair set.
+Show your child how to pull out and push in the chair.
 Also, encourage your child to care for their space by putting art supplies, dishes, and/or toys away after using the table.